Warning: The article below contains graphic content that may be offensive or upsetting to some readers.

 In Sault Ste.
 Marie, Ontario, there isn’t any recent data on human trafficking since 2009 when a local woman who sexually exploited two young girls, both 15 years old, was found guilty of keeping a common bawdy house and two counts of living off the avails of prostitution of persons under the age of 18 years old.
 Today, one hopes that the local Court would call the sexual exploitation of children what it actually is- human trafficking.

 In June 2016 the province announced that it would spend over $72 million over four years for a new anti-trafficking strategy.
 In Canada, of the incidents of human trafficking, about 65% of those cases originated in Ontario.
 Funding provided through the Ministry of the Attorney General has been allocated to the Victim Quick Response Program.
-Survivors of trafficking, and other violent crime, can utilize the support to access thing like tattoo removal, maybe the cost of hair dye to alter one’s appearance, dental coverage and residential treatment up to $10,000 as well as relocation.
+Survivors of trafficking, and other violent crime, can utilize the support to access things like tattoo removal, maybe the cost of hair dye to alter one’s appearance, dental coverage and residential treatment up to $10,000 as well as relocation.
 Financial support for other needs is determined on a case by case basis.

 In Sault Ste.
 Marie, Crelene Duck, is a coordinator of the above program.
 Her role has recently been expanded to focus her efforts on outreach to survivors of trafficking, and community education.